Betting exchanges are different from bookmakers.

 Differences Between Bookmakers And Betting Exchanges

-For example, if you thought the Celtics are going to cover the spread against the Hornets, I can create my own odds – you just need someone else to lay this bet:
+For example, if you thought the Celtics are going to cover the spread against the Hornets, you can create your own odds – you just need someone else to lay this bet:

 Finally, if a bookmaker isn’t willing to risk the odds or the stake you wanted, you couldn’t have that bet, whereas with betting exchanges, all you need is to find another bettor willing to take on the risk to lay your bet.